Xia Nai: Early life

-Dr Xia's studies in the United Kingdom
+Studies in the United Kingdom

 Xia left for his studies at University College London in June 1935 and arrived in the United Kingdom in September later that year.
-By the time of his studies, Sir Flinders Petrie had already retired from the university and it was Sir Mortimer Wheeler who was heading the Institute of Archaeology and the archaeology course at University College London.
+By the time of his studies, Flinders Petrie had already retired from the university and it was Mortimer Wheeler who was heading the Institute of Archaeology and the archaeology course at University College London.
 Xia learned Ancient Egyptian hieroglyphics under professor Stephen Glanville.
 While many of his professors were well established and knowledgeable, Xia criticized Walter Perceval Yetts, one of his professors in archeology for his incompetence in both Chinese and archaeology, and challenged his ironic role in heading the department of Chinese Art and Archaeology at London University.
 He pointed out how Yetts could not read Chinese when a student raised a question during a lecture and how he struggled to comprehend dynastic jargon when analyzing the authenticity of an original record by the Qing imperial court kept in the British Museum.
 Xia accumulated a handful of field experience in archaeology by participating in Wheeler's excavation at Maiden Castle in Dorset in July 1936 and returned to London in September later that year.
 He also participated in the British's excavation project in Armant, Egypt and Tell Duweir, Palestine.
 Xia visited Petrie during his time in Palestine as the latter was recovering in a hospital in Jerusalem.
 Despite being far away from home, he always kept himself updated on China's ever-changing situation through reading the newspaper and having conversations with fellow Chinese students studying abroad.
 Due to the outbreak of the Second World War, Xia left for home in 1939.
 However, Xia spent a year conducting Egyptology research at the Cairo Museum for almost a year and only arrived at Kunming, China in 1941.